MenendezON/book-an-appointment/README.md

 <!-- PROJECT DESCRIPTION -->

-# Motorbike Booking <a name="about-project"></a>
+# Motorcycle appointment <a name="about-project"></a>

-**Motorbike Booking** is a web application that offers a diverse selection of luxurious accommodations and amenities.
-Find your slice of paradise, effortlessly plan your trip, and make memories that last a lifetime with MotorbikeHub.
+**Motorcycle appointment** is a web platform designed for enthusiasts of motorcycles.
+It provides an opportunity to explore the newest models from top brands and make reservations for thrilling rides.

 # 🛠 Built With <a name="built-with"></a>